 How could we leave you without some dumpling action?
 These guys are loaded with veggies in every bite, but you could really use this template for getting creative with your fillings!
 Either way, get your dim sum on in the comfort of your own home.

-19. Instant Pot Teriyaki Por Tenderloin from Slimming Eats
+19. Instant Pot Teriyaki Pork Tenderloin from Slimming Eats

 Do something a little different with that stray pork tenderloin you’ve got hanging out in the freezer.
 For example: smother it in delectable teriyaki sauce, slice, and serve over sticky white rice.